Nandini039/Gesture-Volume-Control/README.md

 streamlit run streamlit_app.py

 Control Usage
-The dashboard will open in your browser (http://localhost:8501/).
+The dashboard will open in your browser.

 To lower the volume, pinch your thumb and index finger closer together.